ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 At the moment we have Jekyll 3.5 and a small [list of Jekyll plugins](https://jekyllrb.com/docs/plugins/#available-plugins){:rel='nofollow'}{:target="_blank"}.
 We can depend on some of these plugins for SEO and most of the search engine optimization can be done without them.

 I will be discussing only the steps that involve making changes to your Jekyll functions but not to your content.
-That means I will not be addressing anything on Keyword Research, Link Building, Marketing etc.,
+That means I will not be addressing anything on Keyword Research, Link Building, Marketing etc...

 {: .clear}